 The Company's principal executive offices, as well as its research and development facility, are located in an office building in San Diego, California that the Company leases under a non-cancelable operating lease.
 The lease costs are expensed on a straight-line basis over the lease term.
 The term of the lease on this facility commenced in December 2005 and expires in December 2012.
 In February 2009, the lease was amended to allow the Company to defer the payment of 50% of the basic rent due for the months of February through September 2009.
 The Company repaid the deferred rent with interest at an annual rate of 6% in equal monthly installments between October 2009 and March 2010.
 In addition, in connection with the February 2009 amendment, the Company waived its right to exercise an early termination option.
 In September 2009, the lease was further amended to reduce the amount of office space subject to the lease by 1,722 square feet from 15,927 square feet to 14,205 square feet, which reduced the Company's basic rent proportionately starting in December 2009.
-The base monthly rent increases every twelve months by approximately 3%.
+In February 2012, the lease was further amended to increase the amount of office space subject to the lease by 9,807 square feet to 24,012 square feet, which increased the Company's basic monthly rent proportionately starting in April 2012 to approximately \$36,000.